Coat of arms of the Cayman Islands

+The coat of arms of the Cayman Islands was approved by the Legislative Assembly in 1957, and public input was sought on its design.
+The Royal Warrant assigning "Armorial Ensigns for the Cayman Islands" was approved by Her Majesty's command on 14 May 1958.

-The Cayman Islands’ coat of arms consists of a shield, a crested helm and the motto.
+The arms consists of a shield, a crested helm and the motto.
 Three green stars, representing each of the three inhabited Islands (Grand Cayman, Little Cayman and Cayman Brac), are set in the lower two-thirds of the shield.
 The stars rest on blue and white wavy bands representing the sea.
 In the top third of the shield, against a red background, is a gold lion passant guardant (walking with the further forepaw raised and the body seen from the side), representing Britain.
 Above the shield is a green turtle on a coil of rope.
 Behind the turtle is a gold pineapple.
 The turtle represents the seafaring history; the rope, its traditional thatch-rope industry; and the pineapple, its ties with Jamaica.

-The islands’ motto, He hath founded it upon the seas, is printed at the bottom of the shield.
+The islands' motto, He hath founded it upon the seas, is printed at the bottom of the shield.
 This line, a verse from Psalm 24 Verse 2, acknowledges the territory's Christian heritage, as well as its ties to the sea.

-The proposal for a coat of arms was approved by the Legislative Assembly in 1957, and public input was sought on its design.
-The Royal Warrant assigning “Armorial Ensigns for the Cayman Islands” was approved by Her Majesty’s command on 14 May 1958.